Tourism Master Plan

 Phase 2: Surveys - Completed

 The next phase of the project gathered data about the visitor experience and the quality of life for Tucsonans.
 Visit Tucson reached out to previous visitors to our area with an online survey, developed by Resonance, gathering their opinions about their time here.
 Visitors, residents, meeting planners, and other stakeholders were invited to complete this survey about their experiences in metro Tucson.
 Nearly 1,900 visitor surveys were completed.
 Visit Tucson also distributed an online community survey to identify and gauge residents perceptions on a variety of key characteristics with respect to livability, culture, economy and sense of place.
 Nearly 3,500 community surveys were completed.

-The data provided in both surveys is guiding the next phase of the planning process to develop a strategic master plan that not only encourages economic growth in the tourism sector and elsewhere but also enhances the quality of life for Tucsonans.
+The data provided in both surveys is guiding the research phase of the project to develop a strategic master plan that not only encourages economic growth in the tourism sector and elsewhere but also enhances the quality of life for Tucsonans.